FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

 ### Spectrum

 A spectrum that is the result of processing the acquisition and a description of the process used to create it.
+Must have an id attribute so that it can be referenced within the file for spectrum annotations.

 - processing_software_reference_list
   - Type: [SoftwareReferenceList](#SoftwareReferenceList)